The School Nursing Service offers a range of support for children and young people.

 Children and young people can take part in FRIENDS Resilience groups:

-- Fun FRIENDS is for children aged 4-7 years old.
+- Fun FRIENDS for children aged 4-7 years old.

-- FRIENDS for Life is for children aged 7-11 years old.
+- Primary FRIENDS is for children aged 7-11 years old.

 - Teen FRIENDS is for young people aged 12-15 years old.